Shopify vs Squarespace

 • United States of America

-In contrast, Squarespace offers its users only two payment options: PayPal or Stripe.
-When using Squarespace, folks can avoid transaction fees on the “Basic Commerce” and “Advanced Commerce” pricing plans.
-However, additional transaction fees are included in the “Business” plan at the rate of 3%.
+People can avoid transaction fees on the “Basic Commerce” and “Advanced Commerce” pricing plans when using Squarespace.
+However, additional transaction fees are included in the “Business” plan at 3%.

-Taking this into consideration, Shopify may appear to be the more attractive of the two regarding payment processing.
+Considering this, Shopify may appear to be the more attractive of the two regarding payment processing.
 It is far more flexible than Squarespace when it comes to accepting payments.

 Which Option Works Out Cheaper?

 At first glance, Squarespace offers a reasonably cheaper way of building a content-driven website for your business with its $16 monthly plan.
-This option is particularly appealing to those who aren’t looking to sell but rather to advertise.

-For more advanced users, the Squarespace “Personal” plan may not be enough.
-What’s more, designs can’t be customized using the standard Squarespace dashboard controls.
+Moreover, designs can’t be customized using the standard Squarespace dashboard controls.
 For this reason, these customers should look towards the slightly more expensive “Business Plan.”
-For $26 per month, this option gives users access to more features and improves their overall e-commerce functionality.

 Squarespace’s “Business” plan works out cheaper than Shopify’s “Basic” plan, which comes to a monthly sum of $29.
-However, when taking Squarespace’s 3% transaction fees plus limited payment processing options, Shopify’s “Basic” plan may be better value for money.

 Additionally, for those looking to sell products on existing sites rather than build new ones, Shopify’s $9 Lite plan might be the best option.